Why is hydrogen fuel so expensive?

 A Look at today’s hydrogen fuel cost for cars

-At the California hydrogen stations, a kilogram of hydrogen costs between $10 and $17, making it more expensive than gasoline.
-However, fuel cells are approximately 2.5 times more efficient than gasoline engines, providing users with better fuel efficiency.
+At the California hydrogen stations, a kilogram of hydrogen costs between $15 and $17, making it more expensive than gasoline.
+UPDATE: Just recently in August of 2023, fuel cell drivers have seen a huge increase to $29 at California pumps.
+Although, fuel cells are approximately 2.5 times more efficient than gasoline engines, providing users with better fuel efficiency.
 Additionally, most fuel cell car manufacturers offer three years’ worth of free fuel with a vehicle purchase.
 It costs around $80 to fill up a 37.5-gallon tank in the 2022 Toyota Mirai XLE sedan, which has an EPA-estimated driving range of up to 402 miles, and the 2022 Toyota Mirai Limited has a range of up to 357 miles.
 Not too shabby.

 Hydrogen – its present cost composition outlined very clearly and comprehensively as to why ii is expensive per se vis-a-vis fossil fuels